► 2019 Ford Focus ST

 ► Hot hatch has 276bhp

+Prices start at £29,495 for an entry-level diesel hatchback and rise to £33,095 for a top-of-the-range Ford Focus ST Estate.
 This thing has big boots to fill after the riotous Fiesta ST, and has to be compared against not just a huge army of hot hatch opposition but a growing number of quick SUVs.

-Give me the engine specs
+New Ford Focus ST: give me the engine specs

 In the new ST, it produces 276bhp and 310lb ft driven by either a stubby six-speed manual or a seven-speed auto to the front wheels.
 Performance specs aren’t nailed down just yet, but Ford promises a sub-six second 0-62mph sprint time, putting it in the crosshairs of the Hyundai i30N, Renault Megane R.S.
 280 and Honda Civic Type R.